 I have never used this technique, but many people are using it.
 You can read more about it on backpack.me for instance.

 As you can see, there are many ways to save money on Kindle ebooks.
+I personally own the Kindle Paperwhite.
+But these tips will work with any Kindle you own.
 The easiest way is to subscribe to all Amazon offers.
 There are some very nice offers and you may end up getting really cheap books.
 The other way is to use eReaderIQ to get alerts.
 If you are patient and track the different deals, you will be able to buy Kindle ebooks at incredible prices.
 With these tips, I have been able to found ebooks that are just as cheap as used books.

 Only because they are cheap does not mean that you should buy them all!
 Only buy good deals if you know you are going to read them.
 We need to stay frugal!
 Unless they are free, in which case you have more freedom.

 What about you How do you get cheap Kindle ebooks?